emqx/emqx-docs/CONTRIBUTING-EN.md

 1. Open the document repository [https://github.com/emqx/emqx-docs](https://github.com/emqx/emqx-docs) for Fork.

-1. Clone the forked repository into local and then go to the local directory and add the upstream repository.
+1. Clone the forked repository into your local workspace and then go to the local directory and add the upstream repository.
    ```
    git remote add upstream https://github.com/emqx/emqx-docs.git
    ```